muvox-io/euphonium/docs/technical/adding-new-plugin.md

 plugin->setupBindings();
 ```

-The `berry` and `luaEventsBus` are used to communicate with the application layer, as illustrated below.
+The `berry` and `luaEventsBus` are used to communicate with the application
+layer, as illustrated below.

-## Communication between appliation layers
+## Communication between Application Layers

-### Communication from Web Forms to Aplication layer plugins
+### Communication from Web Forms to Application Layer Plugins

-The web forms in the settings section of the app communicate to the applicaiton
+The web forms in the settings section of the app communicate to the application
-layer via HTTP requests made to the `/plugins/:name` enpoint.
+layer via HTTP requests made to the `/plugins/:name` endpoint.
 When a `POST`
 request is made to this endpoint, the request body is used to update the
 plugin's state, and the plugin is notified that it's stat has been updated with
 a call to it's `on_event()` method like so: